Higher Symmetries of the Laplacian via Quantization: Introduction

 \section{Introduction}

+There are a number of different notions of symmetries for a differential operator $P$ on a manifold $M$.
+The most basic symmetries are the vector fields $X\in\Vect(M)$ preserving the considered operator: $[P,X]=0$.
+More generally, symmetries can be given by differential operators $D\in\D(M)$ of arbitrary order which commute with $P$.
+Such symmetries obviously preserve the eigenspaces of $P$.
+Here, we are interested in the more general notion of \textit{higher symmetries}.
+They are defined as the differential operators $D_1$ satisfying $PD_1=D_2P$ for some differential operator $D_2$.
+Thus, they preserve the kernel of $P$ but not the other eigenspaces in general.
+They form a subalgebra of $\D(M)$.

-The higher symmetries of a differential operator $P$ are the differential operators $D_1$ satisfying $PD_1=D_2P$ for some differential operator $D_2$.
-They clearly form an algebra and preserve the kernel of $P$.
-The first order ones define a Lie algebra $\fkg$ generalizing the invariance Lie algebra of $P$.
-The determination of the space of higher symmetries of $P$, together with its algebra and $\fkg$-module structure, is of interest from at least two point of view: the integrability of the equation $P\phi=0$, with $\phi$ in the source space of $P$, and the representation theory of the $\fkg$-module $\ker P$.
+The higher symmetries given by differential operators of first order form a Lie algebra $\fkg$, which contains the vector fields preserving $P$.
+The determination of the space of higher symmetries of $P$, together with its algebra and $\fkg$-module structure, is of interest from at least two points of view: the integrability of the equation $P\phi=0$, with $\phi$ in the source space of $P$, and the representation theory of the $\fkg$-module $\ker P$.